outaTiME/grunt-replace/README.md

 }
 ```

 When preserving directories, the base path to exclude from resulting path can be set.
-In the above example, the `static/` dir and all files inside are copied to `public`.
+In the above example, the `static/` dir and all files inside are copied to `public/`.
 If `base_path` was not set, `public/base/path/static` would be created.

 ### Usage variations